JonTheisNilsson/LLMBridge/readme.md

 - **Complexity Analysis**: For Python files, calculates complexity metrics for functions and classes.
 - **User-Friendly GUI**: Easy-to-use graphical interface for selecting projects and configuring analysis.
 - **Command-Line Interface**: Supports running analysis from the command line for automation and integration into other tools.
+- **Gitignore Support**: Respects .gitignore files in your project, excluding ignored files and directories from analysis.
+- **Dot Folder Exclusion**: Automatically skips folders that start with a dot (hidden folders).

 ## Installation